wligithub/tax-tool/README.md

 #### Potential AVGO Cost Base Adjustment For Last ESPP Lot

 Generated AVGO cost base can be used as is except the last ESPP lot acquired on 08/31/2022, which is the only one with disqualifying disposition as of merge date.
 It's ESPP disposition status will be transitioned to qualifying after 03/01/2024.
 If you didn't sell the converted AVGO shares of that lot before 03/01/2024, pass `-f` to command line input, which will force espp to be considered as qualifying disposition, so AVGO shares of this lot will have more favorable (higher) cost base.

+## Frequently Asked Questions

+- [Q] My lot cost base is still 0, is this expected?

+    Yes.
+Merge transaction is different from normal sell.
+In general, if VMW cost base is lower than $128 per share, cost base is 0.
+Please refer to https://investors.broadcom.com/static-files/7720c4c1-c940-4d9d-800c-66819bfdc7a0, page 3, 2nd to the last paragraph for "filing cost base" computation guideline.

+- [Q] ETRADE didn't charge $38 transaction fee, what should I do to correct tool output?

+    Please manually subtract $38 from `fractional share cost basis`, add $38 to `fractional share capital gain`.
+This change won't impact other generated data.

 ## Reference